jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 # ARTICLE III Powers and Duties of Officers

-\(a) President: The President when present shall preside at all meetings of the Board of Directors, and at the annual meeting or any special meeting of the Corporation.
-The President shall be chief executive officer of the Corporation, and shall have the general active management of the affairs of the Corporation between meetings of the Board of Directors and Executive Committee, subject to any action from time to time taken by them or by vote of the members.
+\(a) President: The President, when present, shall preside at all meetings of the Board of Directors and at the annual meeting or any special meeting of the Corporation.
+The President shall be the chief executive officer of the Corporation, and shall have the general active management of the affairs of the Corporation between meetings of the Board of Directors and Executive Committee, subject to any action from time to time taken by them or by vote of the members.

-\(b) Senior Vice President: The Senior Vice President shall preside at meetings of the Board of Directors and of the Corporation, in the absence of the President, shall perform the other powers and duties of the President; and shall have such other power and duties as the Board of Directors shall from time to time designate.
+\(b) Senior Vice President: The Senior Vice President shall

+1. In the absence of the President, preside at meetings of the Board of Directors and of the Corporation;

+2. In the absence of the President, perform the other powers and duties of the President; and

+3. have such other power and duties as the Board of Directors shall from time to time designate.

 \(c) Vice Presidents: When appointed, the Vice Presidents shall be chosen